 Have you made Chimichurri sauce at home yet?
 If not, today just might have to be the day!
-We are absolutely in love with this colorful and flavorful condiment made with fresh herbs, olive oil, vinegar, onions and garlic.
+We are absolutely in love with this colorful and flavorful condiment made with fresh herbs, olive oil, vinegar, onions, and garlic.

 Use our Chimichurri recipe as a starting point and adjust it according to your taste.
-You’ll want to always have a batch of this Argentinian condiment in the refrigerator because it's perfect for grilling enhancing all of your favorite savory dishes such as grilled veggies, veggie burgers, roasted potatoes, and even pasta.
+You’ll want to always have a batch of this Argentinian condiment in the refrigerator because it's perfect for grilling enhancing all of your favorite savory dishes such as grilled veggies, veggie burgers, smashed potatoes, and even edamame pasta.

 What is Chimichurri?

-Chimichurri is usually made with raw garlic, but we prefer roasting ours or use garlic confit for a milder garlic flavor.
-It’s such a great sauce to use specially during the summertime grilling season.
-It’s light, refreshing, bright and full of flavor.
+It’s a great sauce, especially during the summertime grilling season.
+Chimichurri is usually made to accompany grilled meats and fish, but we have found vegetarian uses for this fantastic sauce.
+It’s light, refreshing, bright, and full of flavor.
 Plus, it goes with everything!
-We put it on potatoes, veggies, sandwiches, tacos, burrito bowls, and even pasta.
+We put it on potatoes, veggies, sandwiches, tacos, burrito bowls, and pasta, or use it as a salad dressing.
 Delicious every time!

 Ingredients in Chimichurri